The Pentagon War

 162 years A.C.

 Jerry Redlands opened his eyes in freefall.
-Had the engine stopped?
+(Had the engine stopped?
+He was under a full g when he'd lain down just a moment ago.)
 The view was a blur of blue-white light and shadow; he made himself focus.
 At last, the fuzzy glow congealed into the dusty-tan face of his co-operative beaming back at him — which meant that his casket lid was open.

 "Arnie?"
 Jerry asked, his throat inexplicably dry.
 "What's wrong?"